 Two talks and two different topics combined: This is the Campus Seminar at the Max Planck Campus in Göttingen.
 Since autumn 2018, this series has been running in its current form and is jointly organized by Junior Faculty members of the MPI-BPC and the MPI for Dynamics and Self-Organisation.
-It is scheduled on Wednesday from 12 pm to 1 pm, including soup and sandwiches.
+It is scheduled on Wednesday’s from 11 pm till noon and will take place completely online.
 The talks are typically chosen in a way that two different areas of research are represented and address a broad scientific audience.
 Each talk lasts 20 minutes, after which there is time for a 10-minute discussion.

-From mid-September 2019, there will be an innovation at the Campus Seminar: Two prizes will be awarded every year for the best talks.
+Since mid-September 2019, there has been an innovation at the Campus Seminar: Two prizes will be awarded every year for the best talks (participation is optional).
 One prize will go to a PhD student and one to a postdoc.
 “We will award the prize for the best talk and very good science communication skills.
 Everyone is encouraged to participate to tell us about their science”, explains Stefan Glöggler, who is one of the Campus Seminar’s organizers.
 Each prize is endowed with 2 000 euros donated by the Manfred Eigen Foundation.
-The first prizes will be awarded in summer 2020.
+The prizes will be awarded in summer of the respective year.

 There are two ways to participate: (1) Each department, research group, or emeritus group may nominate one speaker per year.
 This starting place is guaranteed.
 An informal e-mail by the PI to the organizers (firstname.lastname@example.org) is sufficient.
 They will contact the nominee directly with further information.
 (2) In addition, all PhD students or postdocs may apply themselves.
-In this case, there will be an ongoing deadline every three months.
 It is recommended that you consult with your PI about the content before you submit your application.

-The following documents must be submitted in order to be accepted to the competition:
+The following must be submitted in order to be accepted to the competition:

 - An abstract explaining the applicants own scientific work to a broad readership (half a page maximum)